Everyone loves waterfalls, even despite TLC’s advice to not go chasing them.

 Although literally right off the highway, Niagara Falls is definitely worth a visit!
 There are also some neat smaller waterfalls around the main campground area of Goldstream Park.
 We suggest checking this one out in the morning, before the rush of people.

 4. No Name Falls, Marion Main Line, Port Alberni

-This one was a pleasant surprise to find!
-There are many of waterfalls up old logging roads and access points that are glacier fed and are sure to cool you down.
-This waterfall is on the way up Marion Main Line, which is an access road for Triple Peak and 5040 mountain.
+This one is a pleasant surprise to find!
+There are many waterfalls up old logging roads and access points that are glacier-fed and are sure to cool you down.
+This waterfall is on the way up to Marion Main Line, which is an access road for Triple Peak and 5040 mountain.
 As with any logging road, make sure you are aware of when these roads are active as logging trucks have the right of way.

 5. Medicine Bowls, Courtenay

-A dramatic cutout with a waterfall at the end, the Medicine Bowls are a popular swim spot in the summer!
+With a dramatic cutout with a waterfall at the end, the Medicine Bowls are a popular swim spot in the summer!
 Please be warned that this can be a dangerous spot if the water levels are too high.
-The Medicine Bowls are at the end of Forbidden Plateau Road, take the dirt road straight where the road continues a sharp left up the hill.
+The Medicine Bowls are at the end of Forbidden Plateau Road, and to get to them, you need to take the dirt road where the road continues a sharp left up the hill.